 Two widely accepted standards organizations demand even more from display integrators: The European DIN (Deutsches Institut fur Normung eV) body and the American Association of Physicists in Medicine Task Group 18.
 Both organizations outline measures for acceptance testing, as well as quality control, to ensure consistent display performance over time.
 The two organizations define acceptable parameters for resolution, noise, glare, color uniformity, geometric distortion, reflection, luminance response, luminance uniformity, and viewing angle.

 Long-Term Availability and Backward Compatibility

-The qualification process for these standards is time consuming and expensive.
+The qualification process for these standards is time-consuming and expensive.
 Consequently, the device manufacturers are reluctant to modify an approved system and are demanding long-term availability for each component – a requirement which standard or consumer type LCD displays can’t meet.
-Therefore, clearly defined life cycles in combination with a well-established phase-out policy are mandatory to successfully delivering LCD displays into medical markets.
+Therefore, clearly defined life cycles in combination with a well-established phase-out policy are mandatory to the successful delivery of LCD displays into medical markets.
 Product life cycles typically must exceed 5 years, but may be required to exceed 10 years or more.

 Backward compatibility, both in electrical and mechanical specifications, can help to save requalification cost when component discontinuation ultimately can’t be avoided.
 It can also save significant costs for products that need to evolve with the latest technology or require other kinds of upgrades.